Accelerated Reader (K – 8)

 About AR Quizzes

-AR quizzes are taken at school (except if parents opt-in to AR at Home during remote learning) in either the student's classroom or in a school computer lab under teacher supervision or in one of the school libraries under librarian supervision.
+AR quizzes are taken at school in either the student's classroom or in a school computer lab under teacher supervision or in one of the school libraries under librarian supervision.
+Alternately, AR quizzes may be taken at home under parent supervision.
+(Watch this tutorial showing how to support your child in using the AR system at home.)

 - AR quizzes are multiple choice and vary between 5 and 20 questions in length.